myforce/opal/plugins/video/MPEG4-ffmpeg/ReadMe.txt

        $ make

 Make sure your compiler is recent: gcc 4.1.1 is known to compile properly, while gcc 3.3.5 creates stack alignment problems.
+In case gcc 3.3.5 has to be used, the plugin may be configured with the --enable-ffmpeg-stackalign-hack option in order to circumvent these problems.

 Many Linux distributions ship with a version of ffmpeg - check for /usr/lib/libavcodec.so*.
 It is best not to replace these with the new